 Please review the rules for both the Stone Bridge Trail and the Mary Merrill Trail before attempting this hike.

 Visit Saco Bay Trails online for more information or contact:

-From Main Street in Saco, travel west on North Street (which becomes ME Route 112/Buxton Road).
+From Main Street in Saco, travel west on North Street (which becomes ME-112/Buxton Road).
 Follow this for 5.9 miles.
 Turn left onto a dirt driveway at 464 Buxton Road.
-Turn right into a dirt parking lot and you’ll see the trailhead kiosk.
+Turn right into a dirt parking lot and you will see the trailhead kiosk.